 The replacement of the Kingston-Kingston Hospital section of the K4 with the K2 nonetheless went ahead, which the routeing at Mansfield Estate was modified again to provide a proper stand in Ripon Gardens, buses serving Winey Park bi-directionally, these measures (in theory at least) enabling a more reliable service to be provided.
 The route also gained an hourly evening service, remaining half hourly during the day, and new low floor Darts.

 Passenger request soon materialised for the extension to Kingston Hospital to be restored.
 A proposal to do so was initially linked with an interesting proposal to extend the route to Epsom, replacing route 467.
-However the proposals were once again scrapped due to a number of problems – funding from Surrey Council for the increased level of service that would have been provided, inability of small buses to cope with schools loadings one certain journeys, and difficulty finding a suitable route through the Hook/Mansfield Estate/Winey Park area.
+However the proposals were once again scrapped due to a number of problems – lack of funding from Surrey Council for the increased level of service that would have been provided, inability of small buses to cope with schools loadings on certain 467 journeys, and difficulty finding a suitable route through the Hook/Mansfield Estate/Winey Park area.
 Plus both changes would have made the route rather long.
 After some concerns about stand space at the hospital this extension was duly achieved, using a fourth bus, from 19 March 2005.
 The timetable was designed so that buses could share the stand with TGM's Surrey route 514, though the latter no longer serves Kingston Hospital.